 - If done well, you’ll have the satisfaction of actually doing a job well done.

-- Your kitchen will be more sanitary and more likely to prevent the spread of diseases.
+- Your kitchen will be more sanitary and more likely to prevent the spread of germs and diseases.

 - Your personal satisfaction of actually doing something that will both help and impress your mother/wife.